rbgo404/Llama-3.1-8B-Instruct/README.md

 Next, provide a suitable name for your custom runtime and proceed by uploading the **inferless-runtime-config.yaml** file given above.
 Finally, ensure you save your changes by clicking on the save button.

+### Add Your Hugging Face Access Token
+Go into the `inferless.yaml` and replace `<YOUR_HUGGINGFACE_ACCESS_TOKEN>` with your hugging face access token.
+Make sure to check the repo is private to protect your hugging face token.

+### Add Your Inferless NFS Volumes Path
+Go into the `inferless.yaml` and replace `<YOUR_NFS_VOLUME>` with your NFS volume mount path.
+Make sure to check the repo is private to protect your NFS volume mount path.

 ### Import the Model in Inferless
 Log in to your inferless account, select the workspace you want the model to be imported into and click the Add Model button.